create3000/x_ite/docs/_posts/components/CubeMapTexturing/ComposedCubeMapTexture.md

 ComposedCubeMapTexture is a texture node that defines a cubic environment map source as an explicit set of images drawn from individual 2D texture nodes.

-The ComposedCubeMapTexture node belongs to the **CubeMapTexturing** component and its default container field is *texture.* It is available from X3D version 3.1 or higher.
+The ComposedCubeMapTexture node belongs to the **CubeMapTexturing** component level **1** and its default container field is *texture.* It is available from X3D version 3.1 or higher.

 ## Hierarchy